 The story was a bit different after importing the demo site.
 The page size climbed to 1.5MB while the number of requests stood at 36.

 Since it was a page builder site, the importer also installed the Elementor plugin along with other content.
-So, most of the page weight has to do with Elementor and images.
+So, most of the page weight has to do with Elementor and images on the page.

 The load time was ~800ms with Pingdom while GTmetrix showed 1.3s.